GLaDOS-Michigan/linear-dist/messageInvariantPrototypes/ringLeaderElection/readme.md

 * automate
   * Asynchronous monotonic version written to aid message invariant automation

-All the decentralized versions share the same hosts.dfy
+All the decentralized asynchronous versions share the same hosts.dfy